Medical Device & Equipment Contract Manufacturing Services

 Once customer projects are transitioned over to our full-scale assembly division, the floor has already been organized to ensure successful builds for our medical equipment.
 Our assembly floor managers utilize 5S to keep the workplace organized and clean, with defined processes to ensure each medical assembly adheres to the strict quality guidelines that are needed to ensure the safety of the product.
 When new customers arrive at PEKO, our floor managers make sure to include participation from our assembly workforce so that an inclusive, assembly process can be established for a successful program and high-quality products.

 PEKO’s assembly floor managers always look for ways to improve our overall assembly process.
-By introducing new tools or assembly methods, and eliminating waste we are able to continually improve our efficiency.
+By introducing new tools or assembly methods and eliminating waste we are able to continually improve our efficiency.
 This can be accomplished through routine quality checks throughout each process which is especially important when it comes to assembling equipment that is used for the Medical Industry.
 PEKO’s Six Sigma Black Belts routinely use Lean practices to promote continuous improvement initiatives.

 Blog Post